 In a recent post I discussed how AWS’s newer container management service Fargate, while a compelling alternative to container cluster management, doesn’t deliver on most of the benefits that are the hallmark of “Serverless”.

 That said, as much as we are serverless cheerleaders at Trek10 we recognize that all workloads can't immediately move to this paradigm.
-Check out one of our recent Think FaaS podcasts where we dive deeper into some of these cases.

 If you are in this situation and looking at containers, you may be weighing the options of Fargate vs other container management options on AWS like ECS, EKS, or a DIY cluster.
 Of course, Fargate isn’t for everyone: You may have very specific requirements that force you to host-level customization.
 Or maybe you are at a scale where compute costs dwarf the TCO of cluster management.
 But for the vast majority of companies the lower management overhead of Fargate can be compelling; however it needs to be carefully weighed against the added cost of Fargate in relation to EC2.